Marcus Titius: War against Sextus

 Whether Titius executed Pompey on his own initiative, or by order of Antony or Munatius Plancus, is uncertain and was already disputed in ancient times.
 The Roman historian Cassius Dio asserts that Antony ordered the death sentence in a first letter addressed to Titius but canceled this order in a second letter.
 Nevertheless, Pompey was executed either because Titius complied with the letter with the death sentence intentionally or because he mistook it for the second letter.
 The second possibility is improbable in view of the conditions of the ancient postal system.
 According to the military historian Appian Titius executed Pompey either because he was angry about a former insult or on Antony's instructions.
 In the latter case it was possibly not the triumvir himself but Munatius Plancus who gave the order, as Antony did not want to take sole responsibility, since his lover, the Egyptian Queen Cleopatra VII, was well-disposed towards Pompey and because of his reputation.
 In spite of the contradictory sources it seems quite certain that the death sentence was imposed with the knowledge and the agreement of Antony.

 Probably Titius held the office of Pontiff from 34 BC.

+War of Actium

 In 33 BC the imminent clash of the triumvirs over sole rule of the Republic became apparent.
 At the beginning of the war preparations, Antony assembled his troops in Ephesus (winter 33/32 BC).
 There, Titius, together with his uncle Munatius Plancus, Gnaeus Domitius Ahenobarbus and other leading followers of Antony tried in vain to persuade the triumvir to send Cleopatra back to Egypt.
 Soon Antony moved the headquarters to Samos.
 Apparently, Titius accompanied his commander-in-chief to this island because there was found an inscription dedicated to him.